Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Case Study: TVCS in Synthetic and Real Networks

 As our last class of probabilistic networks, WS networks have the broadest range of size-parameter values with significant $\chi$.
 As one would expect, $\chi$ is low near $\beta = 0, 1$, corresponding to regular ring lattice and ER networks, respectively.
 For $\beta \sim 0.2$, there is a sufficiently high probability of having multiple nodes that are close to many rewired links (increasing their centrality), yet there is a low probability that these nodes, and the nodes close to them, are rewired all alike, resulting in heterogeneous central nodes and high $\chi$-values.
 This heterogeneity is increased with $n$ as larger networks have more possibilities of rewiring every edge.

 Finally, we used the tools and concepts introduced so far to analyze TVCS in several real-world dynamical networks (Table~\ref{tab:real}).
 These networks are chosen from a wide range of application domains, from neuronal networks to transportation and social networks.
-According to the type of dynamics evolving over each network, we have used either the transmission or induction method to obtain its dynamical adjacency matrix from its static connectivity (Supplementary Note~2).
+According to the type of dynamics evolving over each network, we have used either the transmission or induction method to obtain its dynamical adjacency matrix from its static connectivity (the ``$C \to A$" column, cf. Appendix~\ref{sec:c2a}).

 We have computed the $\chi$-value for each network using a variable time horizon $K \le 50$, with the results ranging from 0 to more than $30\%$ for different networks.
-These large variations even within each category signifies both the potential benefits of TVCS and the possibility of its redundancy, a contrast that has been pivotal to our discussion.
+These large variations even within each category signify both the potential benefits of TVCS and the possibility of its redundancy, a contrast that has been pivotal to our discussion.
+In particular, four facts about these results worth highlighting. (i) As measured by $\tr(\Wc_K)$, the majority of networks tested do not benefit from TVCS, but a few do so significantly. (ii) Despite coming from various domains, the networks that do significantly benefit from TVCS share \emph{scale-heterogeneity} as their common qualitative property (cf. Section~\ref{sec:2k-comm}). (iii) Networks with inductive $C \to A$ transformation benefit significantly less from TVCS than those with transmission $C \to A$ transformation. (iv) Significantly higher values of $\chi$ are expected for all networks if using $\lambda_{\min}(\Wc_K)$ or similar measures for controllability, cf. Appendix~\ref{sec:measures}.

 In the last column, we have also indicated whether the most local and most global central nodes coincide in each network.
-Recall that this is a sufficient but not necessary condition for a network to be in class $\Vc$ (Figure~\ref{fig:Km1eq1} and Supplementary Note~3).
+Recall that this is a sufficient but not necessary condition for a network to be in class $\Vc$ (Theorem~\ref{thm:main-suf} and Figure~\ref{fig:Km1eq1}).
 Though only sufficient, this simple metric can correctly classify class members of $\Vc$ from $\Ic$ among these networks, except for the WesternUS power network, for which $r(0) = r(K - 1)$ only marginally holds (the dominance of $r(0)$ is $0$) (cf. Figure~\ref{fig:Km1eq1}(b)).